 - 1 teaspoon vanilla extract

-- In a large bowl, whisk together the oat bran, wheat flour, soy flour, oats, wheat bran, flaxseed, baking powder, cinnamon, baking soda, wheat gluten or starch, and salt.
+- In a large bowl, whisk together the wheat bran, wheat flour, soy flour, oats, flaxseed, baking powder, cinnamon, baking soda, and salt.
 Stir in the dried fruit or nuts, if using.

 - Spoon the batter into your prepared muffin tins.

-- Bake the muffins for 18 minutes, or until the tops turn golden.
+- Bake the muffins for about 18 minutes, or until the tops turn golden.